 Data wrangling is a crucial step in the data analysis process that involves cleaning, transforming, and preparing raw data for analysis.
 It is a time-consuming and labor-intensive process that requires a combination of technical skills, attention to detail, and domain knowledge.
-The goal of data wrangling is to convert raw data into a format that is suitable for analysis, modeling, and visualization.
+As a beginner, it can be overwhelming to navigate the complex world of data wrangling, but with the right concepts and techniques, you can become proficient in this essential skill.

 Introduction to Data Wrangling Concepts